Help us improve this website! Click below to do a quick exercise that will help us learn how to organize this website.

 |What Is the Difference Between a Summons and a Subpoena?||

-A subpoena and a summons are similar because they both give notice to someone about a court proceeding.
-Some differences between a subpoena and a summons include:
+A subpoena and a summons are similar because they both give notice about a court proceeding.
+Differences between a subpoena and a summons include:

 A summons is an official notice of a lawsuit.
-It is given to the person getting being sued, the defendant.
-If you sue someone, they need to be told about it so they can come to court and prepare to defend themselves.
+It is given to the person being sued.
+If you sue someone, they need to know about it.
+This way, they can come to court and fight the lawsuit.
 When you serve the defendant with a summons, you officially tell that you are suing them.
 You must follow the rules for giving the summons to the defendants to properly file your case.
 For helpful videos on filing court papers, see the Law Basics Video Series.

 If you sue someone, you must serve them with a summons.
 This gives them notice of the lawsuit.
 “Service of process” is the formal name for giving a defendant a summons to come to court.
 Each defendant must get individual service.
 You cannot serve the defendant yourself.
 You must serve a summons in one of three ways:

 Service by the Sheriff is the easiest way to serve your summons.
-You will have to pay the Sheriff a fee unless you have a court order that says you do not have to.
+You will have to pay the Sheriff a fee unless you have a court order that waives the fee.
 To see if you qualify, read Filing Court Papers for Free or watch our video Filing Court Papers for Free.

 If you want the Sheriff to serve your summons, take the summons to the Sheriff.
 You will need one original and two copies, with the complaint attached to each one.
 The Sheriff will give the summons to the defendant by hand.
 They can also give it to someone who lives with the defendant who is at least 13 years old.
 Next, the Sheriff fills out a sworn statement on the back of the copy of the summons.
 Then, they file it with the Clerk of the Court.
 The Court must have a record that the Sheriff served the summons.

+The Sheriff only needs to try service once.
+The defendant might not be home at the time.
 If the Sheriff cannot serve the defendant, you may want to try a private process server.
-The Sheriff only needs to try service once, and the defendant might not be home at the time.
 A private process server will try to serve your summons more than once.

 You need to ask the court to let you use a private process server.
 To do this, you must file an “Ex-Parte Motion for Appointment of Special Process Server.”
 A private process server must be at least 18 years old and cannot be involved in the lawsuit.
 The private process server can serve the defendant only after the judge approves them.
 After they serve the summons, the private process server fills out an affidavit.
 They should sign it, notarize it, and attach it to the original summons.
-The Court must have a record server give the summons to the defendant.
+The Court must have a record that service was completed.

 Corporations and partnerships get service in a different way.
 Usually an agent accepts service for the corporation.
 Sometimes an officer of the corporation will accept service.